Thursday, February 24, 2022

 to dance with storms.

-his palms cup a cane
+his palm cups a cane

-his wool of ocean-blue
+his ocean-blue wool

-reminds him of a long-time-ago girl
+reminds him of a long-ago girl

-who said the tide would lead her
+who said the tide would lead

-his mast of a spine,
+his skeleton, he thinks of a ship

-cannoned with muscle, suffers tatters.
+cannoned with muscle, ligaments the rigging

-his eyes--such foggy compasses--wander.
+his eyes--such foggy compasses now--wander.

-his leg-heavy anchors
+his legs heavy anchors

-unremember their allegiance to wind.
+bereft of allegiance to current and wind.

-such drops! how they sojourn
+how they sojourn

-across the countries of his cheeks.
+across the countryside of his cheeks.

-meek of glow, at last, so it must be,
+meek of glow, so it must be,

-led by moonlight,
+led by moonlight

 as night sinks into water.